MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Manually-Create-a-New-Incident.md

 ms.assetid: 4f5d5399-1014-4587-b10a-773725cd03d4
 ---
 # Manually Create a New Incident
-In [!INCLUDE[scsm_threshold_1](../../includes/scsm_threshold_1_md.md)], incidents are automatically created from email requests by users.
-However, you can use the following procedures to manually create a new incident in the [!INCLUDE[smcons](../../includes/smcons_md.md)] and then validate it.
+In System Center 2016 Technical Preview \- Service Manager, incidents are automatically created from email requests by users.
+However, you can use the following procedures to manually create a new incident in the Service Manager console and then validate it.
 For example, you might want to manually create a new incident for a person who is experiencing an email\-related problem.
 You can link other affected items, such as various computers, to indicate that the issue affects more than one computer.

 ### To create a new incident from a configuration item view

-1. In the [!INCLUDE[smcons](../../includes/smcons_md.md)], select **Configuration Items**.
+1. In the Service Manager console, select **Configuration Items**.

 2. In the **Configuration Items** pane, expand **Configuration Items**, expand **Computers**, and then click **All Windows Computers**.